The Roots: Members

-The band announced on August 25, 2011, that Owen Biddle left the band, replaced by Mark Kelley.
-On The Tonight Show Starring Jimmy Fallon, James Poyser plays additional keyboards.
+The band announced on August 25, 2011 that Owen Biddle had left, replaced by Mark Kelley.
+On The Tonight Show Starring Jimmy Fallon, James Poyser plays keyboards.
+Raymond Angry also regularly sits in on keyboards.

 Because most of the band members hail from Philadelphia and its surrounding area, they showed their support for the Philadelphia Phillies during the 2009 World Series against the New York Yankees, displaying Phillies memorabilia when performing on Late Night with Jimmy Fallon.
 On the episode which aired the day after the Yankees clinched the title, Questlove stated "No comment!" on the show's intro (when he usually states the episode number), and had a Yankees logo purposely displayed upside-down on his drumset.
 In 2010, the group showed support for the Philadelphia Flyers during their run to the 2010 Stanley Cup Finals by having the team logo on their drumset, and again in 2014 when the Flyers faced the New York Rangers in the first round of the playoffs on The Tonight Show Starring Jimmy Fallon.

 In April 2017, Frank Knuckles left the Roots due to family issues, and has not appeared on The Tonight Show since then.
 Later in August 2017, Knuckles sued Questlove, Black Thought, and the band manager Shawn Gee over unpaid royalties.

 In June 2017, Questlove announced in an interview that producer and performer Stro Elliot is an official member of the Roots.

 On July 29, 2020, founding member Malik B. died at the age of 47.